Titan-MP/yumster/README.md

  No

  ## Usage
  When the user is logged in and views the homepage, a list of categories of recipies will be displayed.
 If a user is not logged in then they will be directed to create an account.
-When the user clics on a category then they are presented with a list of recipies.
+When the user clicks on a category then they are presented with a list of recipies.
 When they click on a recipe then they are presented with a recipe and form to leave feedback on the recipe.

  ## Contributors
  Marc Rhymaun, Matt Hurst, Rachel Scime, Ricardo Guerra